fbpx

 hello,

-If you’re here right now, chances are it’s because you’re in the throws of planning your wedding!
+If you’re reading this right now, chances are it’s because you’re in the throes of planning your wedding!
 If that’s the case, congrats!
 How exciting.
 I wish you all the best in this new chapter of your life.
-So, to make things just a tad bit easier for you, I’ve compiled a list of sustainable and ethical wedding dresses to help you in your search for the perfect wedding dress.
+Wedding planning can be a whirlwind of decisions, emotions, and endless lists, but it’s also a unique opportunity to express your values and preferences, especially when choosing your wedding dress.
+So, to make things just a tad bit easier for you, I’ve compiled a list of sustainable and ethical wedding dresses that are making waves with their gorgeous, eco-friendly designs!

 1. Secondhand Wedding Dresses